More questions on human rights for Beijing Winter Olympics

 British Foreign Secretary Dominic Raab has not ruled out a boycott.
 Australian Senator Rex Patrick has called for one.
 China in response has repeatedly blamed critics for “politicizing sporting events” and going against the Olympic Charter.

 Arkin said the human rights coalition hoped to target some of the IOC’s 14 top sponsors, and might get support from athletes who are sympathetic to Black Lives Matter protests in the United States.
-Turkish soccer player Mesut Ozil has called the issue in Xinjiang “Muslim Lives Matter.”
+German soccer player Mesut Ozil has called the issue in Xinjiang “Muslim Lives Matter.”

 Arkin said the coalitions hoped to meet again with the IOC, though it’s impossible to see either side giving in.

-Note: This story has been corrected to show that Mesut Ozil is a German soccer player, not Turkish.